Human papillomavirus infection: Genital infections

 Genital HPV infections are transmitted primarily by contact with the genitals, anus, or mouth of an infected sexual partner.

-Of the 120 known human papilloma viruses, 51 species and three subtypes infect the genital mucosa.
+Of the 120 known human papillomaviruses, 51 species and three subtypes infect the genital mucosa.
 Fifteen are classified as high-risk types (16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 68, 73, and 82), three as probable high-risk (26, 53, and 66), and twelve as low-risk (6, 11, 40, 42, 43, 44, 54, 61, 70, 72, 81, and 89).

-Condoms do not completely protect from the virus because the areas around the genitals including the inner thigh area are not covered, thus exposing these areas to the infected person's skin.
+Condoms do not completely protect from the virus because the areas around the genitals, including the inner thigh area, are not covered, thus exposing these areas to the infected person's skin.

 Hands

-Studies have shown HPV transmission between hands and genitals of the same person and sexual partners.
+Studies have shown HPV transmission between the hands and genitals of the same person and sexual partners.
 Hernandez tested the genitals and dominant hand of each person in 25 heterosexual couples every other month for an average of seven months.
 She found two couples where the man's genitals infected the woman's hand with high-risk HPV, two where her hand infected his genitals, one where her genitals infected his hand, two each where he infected his own hand, and she infected her own hand.
 Hands were not the main source of transmission in these 25 couples, but they were significant.

-Partridge reports men's fingertips became positive for high risk HPV at more than half the rate (26% per two years) as their genitals (48%).
+Partridge reports men's fingertips became positive for high-risk HPV at more than half the rate (26% per two years) as their genitals (48%).
 Winer reports 14% of fingertip samples from sexually active women were positive.

 Non-sexual hand contact seems to have little or no role in HPV transmission.
 Winer found all fourteen fingertip samples from virgin women negative at the start of her fingertip study.
 In a separate report on genital HPV infection, 1% of virgin women (1 of 76) with no sexual contact tested positive for HPV, while 10% of virgin women reporting non-penetrative sexual contact were positive (7 of 72).

 Shared objects

 Sharing of possibly contaminated objects, for example, razors, may transmit HPV.
 Although possible, transmission by routes other than sexual intercourse is less common for female genital HPV infection.
-Fingers-genital contact is a possible way of transmission but unlikely to be a significant source.
+Fingers-genital contact is a possible way of transmission, but unlikely to be a significant source.